atrusnak/cubeVision/README.md

     pip install blenderproc

-Run the generateImages script, the number of images you want to generate is given as a command line argumen (ensure you are within the project directory cloned from github
+Run the generateImages script, the number of images you want to generate is given as a command line argument (ensure you are within the project directory cloned from github)

     blenderproc run generateImages.py 1